-While it doesn't have many features, if you're looking for something simple to track the time and wake you up in the mornings then the Timex Expedition Grid Shock watch will suit you just fine.
+While it doesn't have many features, if you're looking for something simple to track the time and wake you up in the mornings then the Timex Ironman watch will suit you just fine.

 Any hiking watch should include an altimeter, barometer and compass.
 These are the basic features that are extremely useful to keep an eye on while you're on your trek.